Scippy

 \[ \max\Big\{ \sum_{v \in V} c_vx_v : x_u + x_v \leq 1 \text{ for all } \{u,v\} \in E,\; x \in \{0,1\}^V\Big\}.\]

-that enforces a solution to define a stable set in \(G\), e.g., by propagation methods and separating edge and clique inequalities.
+Suppose a user wants to implement a constraint handler cons_stableset that enforces a solution to define a stable set in \(G\), e.g., by propagation methods and separating edge and clique inequalities.
 Then, the symmetries of the constraint are the weight-preserving automorphisms of the underlying graph \(G\).
 The symmetry detection graph thus can be almost a copy of \(G\).

 In our construction, we introduce for each node \(v\) of the graph an operator node \(v'\).
 Moreover, for each edge \(\{u,v\}\in E\), we add the edges \(\{u',v'\}\) to the symmetry detection graph.
-To identify the symmetry detection graph as derived from cons_stableset
+To identify the symmetry detection graph as derived from cons_stableset, we add a constraint node that is connected with all operator nodes, which preserves the automorphisms of \(G\).
+Finally, each node \(v'\) is connected with the corresponding variable node for \(x_v\) by an edge.

 In the following, we present a code snippet showing how to implement the above mentioned symmetry detection graph.
-We assume that the constraint data consdata
+We assume that the constraint data consdata contains the following fields

-number of nodes in graph;nedges
+• nnodes number of nodes in graph;

-number of edges in graph;first
+• nedges number of edges in graph;

-array containing a binary variable for each node modeling whether node is present in stable set.
+• vars array containing a binary variable for each node modeling whether node is present in stable set.

 The code for creating the symmetry detection callback could then look like this.